MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/what-are-calling-plans-in-office-365/how-can-caller-id-be-used-in-your-organization.md

 ### <a name="end-user-control-of-outbound-caller-id"></a>Steuerung der ausgehenden Anrufer-ID durch Endbenutzer

-Mit dem Attribut EnableUserOverride können einzelne oder mehrere Benutzer ihre Anrufer-ID-Einstellung auf **Anonym** festlegen.
-Dies gilt nur, wenn eine CallingLineIdentity -Richtlinie mit dem CallingIDSubstitute -Parameter LineURI oder Substitute konfiguriert ist.
-Der Standardwert von EnableUserOverride lautet False.
+The EnableUserOverride attribute enables single or multiple users to change their Caller ID setting to **Anonymous**.
+This only applies when a CallingLineIdentity policy is configured with a CallingIDSubstitute parameter of either LineURI or Substitute.
+The default value of EnableUserOverride is False.

 Endbenutzer können ihre Anrufer-ID auf **Anonym** mithilfe der Registerkarte **Einstellungen** in der Skype für Business desktop Client festgelegt **Aufrufe eines Endbenutzers** (sofern durch den Administrator aktiviert), wählen **Ausblenden mein Handy Anzahl und Profil Informationen für alle Anrufe **.